Steering Language Models With Activation Engineering: Replicability

 \subsection{Llama-1-13B}

-Table~\ref{tab:llama_examples} sees \shortmethod\, displaying the same qualitative steering effect when applied to Llama-1-13B \cite{touvron2023llama} (though with a notable failure to replicate on Example 6, Paris $\rightarrow$ Rome, the anger vector, and the harm vector).\footnote{See this runnable notebook for the full Llama-1-13B run using $k=3$ sampling; the output is the result from the first and only execution: \underline{\href{https://tinyurl.com/actadd3-llama}{tinyurl.com/actadd3-llama}}}.
+Table~\ref{tab:llama_examples} sees \shortmethod\, displaying the same qualitative steering effect when applied to Llama-1-13B \cite{touvron2023llama} (though with a notable failure to replicate on Example 6, Paris $\rightarrow$ Rome, the anger vector, and the harm vector).